 Workplace Anti-Harassment Training is a type of compliance training that ensures staff is aware of their rights and responsibilities under the law surrounding workplace discrimination.
 This training is important as it helps to prevent harassment and bullying in the workplace and educates staff on how to handle such situations if they arise.

 The rights and responsibilities that each employee must be aware of will vary depending on local laws, so this type of compliance training may need to be updated every year or two.
 This type of training can help to ensure that all employees know how to recognize harassment, discrimination, or bullying if it happens around them and/or by co-workers.
+Employees who have experienced harassment or discrimination may need to consult with an employment law attorney for legal advice.

 Sexual Harassment Prevention Training